 - Business Case Development ($26.8 million)

-The Australian Government also provided $490 million to the Forrestfield-Airport Link project as part of the 2015-16 additional GST revenue package for Western Australia infrastructure.
+The Australian Government has also provided $490 million to the Forrestfield-Airport Link project as part of the 2015-16 additional GST revenue package for Western Australia infrastructure.

 Construction commenced in November 2016 with tunnelling starting in July 2017.
 The new link is expected to be open to passengers in 2020.